shakacode/shakapacker/docs/react.md

 These steps describe how to create a Rails/React app, using Shakapacker as the bundler.

-Before starting, ensure that you have Yarn installed:
+Before starting, ensure that you have Yarn installed, for example:

 ```shell
 npm i -g yarn